Wodan58/HET/doc/HET.md

 moment I don't see any deep data structures that warrant such an implementation.

 Another limitation is in the character set that can be used to build a word.
-This is currently limited to alphanumerics and the hyphen character.
+This is currently limited to alphanumerics and the underscore character.
 If it becomes necessary to write floating point literals, then some more characters should be allowed in a name, but at this moment no floating point literals are needed.